akamomer/bulksmsiraq/README.md

 BulkSMSIraq.Com

 SMS API
-StandingTech Bulk SMS Service SMS API allows you to send and receive SMS messages to and from any country in the world through a REST API.
+SMS API allows you to send and receive SMS messages to and from any country in the world through a REST API.
 Each message is identified by a unique random ID so that users can always check the status of a message using the given endpoint.

 API Endpoint
 https://sms.standingtech.com/api/v3/sms/send